 Growth Form: Forb/herb; basal or prostrate; stems drooping and low running; leaves and stems with fine bristles; fine hairs on herbage are forked or barbed at tip; not visible without 10x loop; milky sap.

-Flower Color: Yellow, looks similar to a Dandelion; ligule strapes only; heads usually solitary or in small clusters; fruit is an achene.
+Flower Color: Yellow, looks similar to a Dandelion; ligule straps only; heads usually solitary or in small clusters; fruit is an achene.

-Flowering Season: March through August or later with sufficient rainfall.
+Flowering Season: February or March through August or later with sufficient rainfall.